Legal Aid in France 2016

 This cover is often included as an optional extra on your French house or car insurance policy and can be added for very little extra cost.
-As a result, we consider it well worth considering.

 The range of cover through an assurance de protection juridique does vary between different insurers and policies.
 Some policies may restrict cover to litigation concerning the possessions or persons covered through the policy - such as your car or your house - while other polices may offer more general cover.

 The policies will also have restrictions on the maximum legal costs they are prepared to cover, and some policies set a minimum amount under dispute before the policy can be used.

 You will also find that the cover will rarely be operative until you have held the insurance policy for at least six months, and often longer.